propeldata/ui-kit/README.md

 ## Install

-Note: check the [Migration guide](#migration-guide) in case you installed any of @propeldata/react-prefixed dependencies before.
+Note: check the [Migration guide](#migration-guide) in case you installed any of the "@propeldata/react"-prefixed dependencies before.

 To install the Propel UI Kit components, run the following command: